 If you do fall into that category, the iLoud Micro Monitors are a phenomenal choice to consider within this niche of the market.
 They’re small, compact, and while not the cheapest option, they sound far better than anybody could ever expect them to.

-We were a bit nervous to review these speakers but were pleasantly surprised.
+I was a bit nervous to review these speakers but was pleasantly surprised.
 It’s inexplicable as to how they managed to achieve so much clarity in the low end out of a speaker this size.
 While they aren’t the pinnacle of high fidelity, they do a great job.

 Power and frequency response